Shendare/Eff2Emt/README.md

 >Portions of this software's code not covered by another author's or entity's copyright are released under the Creative Commons Zero (CC0) public domain license.

->To the extent possible under law, Shendare (Jon D. Jackson) has waived all copyright and related or neighboring rights to this EQ-Zip application.
+>To the extent possible under law, Shendare (Jon D. Jackson) has waived all copyright and related or neighboring rights to this Eff2Emt application.
 This work is published from: The United States.

 >You may copy, modify, and distribute the work, even for commercial purposes, without asking permission.